Cruise to Alaska with Betty Stephan!

 Trip notes . . .

 While Alaska is part of the United States, you will need your passport to enter/board the ship in Vancouver, British Columbia.
 Check your passport expiration date to make certain it is valid for at least six months beyond the dates of this trip.
 If it isn't, renew your passport.

 Each of the ports of call during the cruise have optional shore excursions.
 You will be able to sign up through Holland America once your cabin is booked; you also can check out other tour options via websites such as Viator or Trip Advisor.
 The cost for any shore excursion is not included in the Beadventure.

 During the cruise Beadventures leaves the days open so you can take advantage of the shore excursions that are of interest to you.
 For those that stay on the ship while in port, folks will informally gather to bead, knit, visit, or relax; some may take advantage of a spa treatment (or two!).
 On two of the days the ship is at-sea, we will have a workshop with Betty.
 Each evening the group will come together for dinner, or if you chose, you can enjoy in-cabin dining or dinner at one of the ship’s specialty restaurants.
 We’re flexible—you can have as much together time/or on-your-own time as you prefer!

 Remember to bring your customary bead supplies (beading surface, needles, thread, scissors, magnification).
 If you need a task light, it is best if it is battery-powered (access to electric outlets may be limited).
 The best option is to have a rechargeable power source for your light (so you don’t have to pack lots and lots and lots of extra batteries!).

-To help protect the investment you are making in your planned travel you are strongly encouraged to purchase trip insurance.
-You can check out options by clicking here.
+You are making a big investment in your upcoming travel.
+In spite of all your planning, travel can be unpredictable--from cancelled flights to last minute illness.
+To help protect the investment you are making in your upcoming trip, you are strongly encouraged to purchase trip insurance.
+Research options by clicking here.